Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

     The new assignment in the stock withdrawal matrix is saved.

-## Assign the stock source
+## Configure the stock allocation

-Assign a stock source to manage the store stock.
-The stock source specifies how the stock available in the POS system is calculated.
-In most cases, the stock source and the warehouse are identical, but they can also differ.
+Configure the stock allocation to manage the store stock.
+The stock allocation specifies how the stock available in the POS system is calculated.
+In most cases, the calculated stock value and the stock level in eht warehouse are identical, but they can also differ.

 ### Create a stock attribute